- Publication 551 - Introductory Material

-If Jim had not contributed any part of the purchase price, his basis at the date of John's death would be $54,000.
+If Jim hadn't contributed any part of the purchase price, his basis at the date of John's death would be $54,000.
 This is figured by subtracting from the $60,000 FMV, the $6,000 depreciation allocated to Jim's half interest before the date of death.

 If under local law Jim had no interest in the income from the property and he contributed no part of the purchase price, his basis at John's death would be $60,000, the FMV of the property.

 Include one-half of the value of a qualified joint interest in the decedent's gross estate.
-It does not matter how much each spouse contributed to the purchase price.
-Also, it does not matter which spouse dies first.
+It doesn't matter how much each spouse contributed to the purchase price.
+Also, it doesn't matter which spouse dies first.